PackageNinjas/PackageNinjas.github.io/_posts/2020-10-13-news-in-packaging.markdown

 **TL;DR**

   * `/usr/etc` will be the new directory for the distribution provided configuration files
-  * `/etc` directory will contain configuration files changed by administrator
+  * `/etc` directory will contain configuration files changed by an administrator

 ---